Imaging & Medical Devices

 Novel Imaging Systems

-Novel imaging technologies are being developed at Hopkins BME, including optical endoscopy, molecular imaging, ultrasound, CT, and MRI.
+We are inventing new imaging technologies for optical endoscopy, molecular imaging, ultrasound, X-ray, CT, and MRI.

 Techniques developed through imaging research now allow us to visualize the dynamics of biology from the scale of molecular machines through organ physiology.